Li Yu (Southern Tang): Cí poetry

 The roughly 40 (some of which incomplete owing to damaged manuscripts) cí poems possibly written by Li Yu are summarized in the table below.
 The cí as a poetic form follows set patterns or tunes (詞牌).

-A few poems have been set to music in modern times, most notably the three songs in superstar Teresa Teng's 1983 album Light Exquisite Feelings.
+A few poems have been set to music in modern times, most notably the three songs in Teresa Teng's 1983 album Light Exquisite Feelings.
 Some of the songs are mentioned below.

 Poetry Examples

 Poems like these are often invoked in later periods of strife and confusion by literary figures.